Fanny Rask

-Fanny Rask (born 21 May 1991) is a Swedish ice hockey forward and member of the Swedish national team, currently playing in the Swedish Women's Hockey League (SDHL) with Djurgårdens IF Hockey Dam.
+Fanny Victoria Camia Rask (born 21 May 1991) is a Swedish ice hockey forward and member of the Swedish national team, currently playing in the Swiss Women's League (SWHL A) with HC Ambrì-Piotta Girls.
 She has represented Sweden in over 100 international matches, including the Winter Olympic Games in the 2014 and 2018 as well as at three IIHF Women's World Championships.

 Club career

 Rask played on boy's teams in her youth, including playing on the same team as her brother Victor.
 The two would also play bandy with each other in their home garden.
-She spent a season and a half playing in Örebro when she was 14 before joining Linköping HC when Riksserien was created as the top flight of women's hockey in Sweden in 2007.
+She spent a season and a half playing in Örebro when she was 14 before joining Linköping HC Dam when Riksserien was created as the top flight of women's hockey in Sweden in 2007.

-In 2011, she joined AIK IF.
+In 2011, she joined AIK Hockey Dam.
 In 2012–13, she finished third on the team in scoring as AIK won the Riksserien championship.

 In a 2014 interview, she stated that she had considered moving to North America to play college hockey, but decided against it.
 She also voiced her support for the introduction of checking in women's hockey.

-In 2015, after four years with AIK, she signed with HV71.
+In 2015, after four years with AIK, she signed with HV71 Dam.
 She scored a career-best 40 points in 36 games in her first season with the club, leading HV71 in scoring and finishing 13th in the league in scoring.
 Her point total barely dropped in 2016–17, down to 39, as she scored a career-best 20 goals, leading HV71 to the SDHL championship finals, where they lost to Djurgårdens IF.

 On the 10th of January 2019, she was suspended for seven games by the SDHL after an open ice hit on Anna Borgqvist, the second longest suspension in SDHL history.
 13 days later, after appealing to the National Sports Board, the suspension was lifted.

-After four seasons at HV71, Rask returned to AIK for the 2019–20 season, despite speculation liking her to Luleå HF/MSSK.
-She scored 28 in 36 games that year, good for second on the team in scoring, as AIK finished in 5th.
+After four seasons at HV71, Rask returned to AIK for the 2019–20 season, despite speculation linking her to Luleå HF/MSSK.
+She scored 28 points in 36 games that year, good for second on the team in scoring, as AIK finished in 5th.
 She would add another 3 points in 2 playoff games as AIK were eliminated in the quarterfinals by Djurgården.